bZxNetwork/bzx.network_website/collections/_posts/2020-01-21-sablier-itokens.markdown

 ![](/images/blog/stream-screen-capture.b287ed09.png)

 Developed by Paul Berg and Razvan Apostu, the dApp enables payments to be streamed out over a given period of time.
+Think of how you can stream movies on Netflix - it's the same here, but you can stream money.

 To stream a payment, the user selects the token to stream, sets the number of tokens to stream, and then designates a recipient and how long it should take the funds to stream.